scaffold-eth/scaffold-eth-examples/README.md

 The frontend is powered by the `ZkpInterface` component.
 It needs to be fed a few properties in order to function properly.

 - `inputFields`: An object containing the circuit's default input signals, you can reuse the `input.json` from earlier.
+- `protocol`: The snark protocol our proofs will be using.
 - `zkey`: The circuit's zkey file.
 - `wasm`: The circuit's wasm file.
 - `vkey`: (optional) A verification key used to verify the the generated proof.
 If this is not provided the interface will generate one for you.